John McCain laid to rest Sunday at U.S. Naval Academy in Annapolis, Md.

 Family members, military leaders, friends from his Class of 1958 and midshipmen attended a private memorial service Sunday at the academy’s chapel, which was followed by a procession to the burial site.

-McCain, a Republican senator from Arizona, GOP presidential nominee and prisoner of war during the Vietnam conflict, died Aug.
+McCain, a Republican senator from Arizona, GOP presidential nominee and prisoner of war during the Vietnam War, died Aug.
 25 from brain cancer at age 81.

 The private ceremony was as carefully planned as the rest of the events that have stretched from Arizona to Washington.

-On Saturday at the National Cathedral in Washington, speeches by his daughter Meghan and two former presidents — Republican George W. Bush and Democrat Barack Obama — remembered McCain as a patriot who could bridge painful rivalries.
+On Saturday at the National Cathedral in Washington, speeches by his daughter Meghan McCain and two former presidents — Republican George W. Bush and Democrat Barack Obama — remembered McCain as a patriot who could bridge painful rivalries.

 But even as their remarks made clear their admiration for him, they represented a repudiation of President Trump’s brand of politics.

-McCain’s family, including his 106-year-old mother, Roberta, escorted his remains to Annapolis.
+McCain’s family, including his 106-year-old mother, Roberta McCain, escorted his remains to Annapolis.

 As the hearse carrying McCain passed through a gate and into the academy, there was a loud applause from the several hundred people lining the street outside.
 Many held their hands over their hearts and waved American flags and applauded loudly; some shouted “God bless you.”

-On Friday, many of McCain’s friends and colleagues recalled his character, wit and charm during a memorial service at the Rotunda of the U.S. Capitol, where he lay in state.
+On Friday, many of McCain’s friends and colleagues recalled his character, wit and charm during a memorial service at the Rotunda of the Capitol, where he lay in state.

 Senate Majority Leader Mitch McConnell lauded McCain as a cocky aviator, noble statesman and paragon of patriotism “all rolled into one.”

-Mr. McConnell, a Kentucky Republican who spent years debating the nation’s fate alongside the late Arizonan, said one of Mr. McCain’s finest values was his honesty and candor.
+Mr. McConnell, a Kentucky Republican who spent years debating the nation’s fate alongside the late Arizonan, said one of McCain’s finest values was his honesty and candor.

 “You knew John would either be your staunchest ally or your most stubborn opponent,” he said.